Cambodian catches world’s largest recorded freshwater fish

 “Big fish globally are endangered.
 They’re high-value species.
 They take a long time to mature.
 So if they’re fished before they mature, they don’t have a chance to reproduce,” Hogan said.
 “A lot of these big fish are migratory, so they need large areas to survive.
 They’re impacted by things like habitat fragmentation from dams, obviously impacted by overfishing.
 So about 70% of giant freshwater fish globally are threatened with extinction, and all of the Mekong species.”

-The team that rushed to the site inserted a tagging device near the tail of the mighty fish that will send tracking information for the next year, providing unprecedented data on giant stingray behavior in Cambodia.
+The team that rushed to the site inserted a tagging device near the tail of the mighty fish before releasing it.
+The device will send tracking information for the next year, providing unprecedented data on giant stingray behavior in Cambodia.

 “The giant stingray is a very poorly understood fish.
 Its name, even its scientific name, has changed several times in the last 20 years,” Hogan said.
 “It’s found throughout Southeast Asia, but we have almost no information about it.
 We don’t know about its life history.
 We don’t know about its ecology, about its migration patters.”